camping tent in the country side

 Construction

-Construction essentially looks at materials used and craftmanship.
+Construction essentially looks at materials used and craftsmanship.
 Fabrics and pole materials play a massive role in how durable it will be.
 There is usually a trade-off here between weight, quality and cost.

 The MSR Hubba Hubba uses high quality ripstop nylon and waterproofing, sturdy webbing and aluminum